Our Rug Cleaning Process

 Step 1.
-Inspection and Identification
+Check in, ID and Inspection

 We thoroughly inspect your rug.
 Firstly to identify your rug, knowing the construction and origin of a rug means we are able to decide on the best cleaning method and process.
 Secondly, we fill out a pre-inspection form where we can make any notes of any pre-existing issues found, we also like to take before and after photographs.

 Step 2.
-Power vacuum
+Power Vacuum

 Using an industrial vacuum, we power vacuum your rug, This will remove the initial dry soils sitting close to the surface of the rug, it is then turned over to vacuum the back of the rug, The rug is now ready for the ‘dusting’ process.

 We place your rug face down and guid your rug through our automatic beating machine.
 This is when all those soils, grit and debris deep down in the pile of the rug is removed.
 The beating machine gently beats the back of the rug breaking up and loosening all those compacted soils.

 Step 4.
 Dry Soil Removal – Air Dusting

 Some delicate rugs and some extra thick pile rugs will require air dusting, This is where we jet powerful streams of air into the rug, removing any remaining dry soils.
 This process is extremely effective at removing tough compacted soils deep in the pile of the rug.